stevenvachon/broken-link-checker/README.md

 * `.numActive()` returns the number of active requests.
 * `.pause()` will pause the queue, but will not pause any active requests.
 * `.resume()` will resume the queue.
-* `.clearCache()` will remove any cached URL responses.
-This only is relevant if the `cacheResponses` option is selected.

 ```js
 var urlChecker = new blc.UrlChecker(options, {